zhouanbo/pipelinedog/README.md

 ***Segments***

+There are two different formats to write an LEASH expression.
+In long format, a LEASH expression is specified as an object and segments are properties of the object.
+In short format, a LEASH expression is specified as a string wrapped by curly brackets and segments are indicated by '|'.

-An *LEASH* expression consists of 5 segments.
-Segments are indicated by '|'.
-The 5 segments in a LEASH expression are: (all of these are optional, however, correct ordering is required):
+An *LEASH* expression typically consists of 5 segments, which are: (all of these are optional, however, correct ordering is required):

 1. **File Selection**:
 the first segment of the expression, specifying which Inputlist the expression should execute upon.
 This step pipes the *Inputlists* to the next segment.
 Scope is a *range* ending with a character 'F'.
 The numbers in the range refer to the index+1 of a *Inputlist* array.
 If this segment is omitted, the default value '-' is used.